aj-may/django-password-strength/README.md

 ## A Smarter Password Strength Meter

-An extention of the Django password widget including a password strength meter and crack time powered by [zxcvbn](https://github.com/lowe/zxcvbn).
+An extension of the Django password widget including a password strength meter and crack time powered by [zxcvbn](https://github.com/lowe/zxcvbn).

 {<1>}![Empty Password](http://thegoods.aj7may.com/content/images/2013/Dec/Screen_Shot_2013_12_18_at_9_05_38_AM.png)